 Are there discounts for large groups?

-If you have a group of 8 or more people, please be in touch to see if we can extend a special offer.
+If you have a group of 8 or more people, please get in touch and we can extend a special offer.

 How do I stay healthy and safe?

 There are no specific health requirements or vaccinations required in any of the countries that we travel through.
 We recommend that you speak with a doctor for professional advice before you depart and have your tetanus shots up to date.
 You can check the World Health Organization’s website for more information on recommended vaccines.

 Malaria is rare in most countries we travel through, however, occasional instances do occur in Southern and Southeast Asia.
 Ask a doctor for advice on effective anti-malarial drugs.